van001/lesscode-fp/README.md

 ### Catamorphism ###
 While functor allows structure preserving morphism, catamorphism allows non-structure preserving morphism, like transforming List into a Map, or a List into a Tree.
-The other thing about this transformation is that each of those category may apply differnt algebra, so 1+1 can be 2 in one

-category but it can be 11 in another.
+The other thing about this transformation is that each of those category may apply different algebra, so 1+1 can be 2 in one category but it can be 11 in another.

 Lesscode library provide **lfold** for catamorphism.